OptimalBits/bull/docs/README.md

 ```

 The `process` function will be called every time the worker is idling and there are jobs to process in the queue.
 Since
-the consumer does not need to be online when the jobs are added it could happen that the queue has already many jobs waiting in it, so then the process will be kept busy processing jobs one by one until all of them are done.
+the consumer does not need to be online when the jobs are added, the queue could have many jobs already waiting in it.
+So then the process will be kept busy processing jobs one by one until all of them are done.

 In the example above we define the process function as `async`, which is the highly recommended way to define them.
 If your Node runtime does not support async/await, then you can just return a promise at the end of the process